Here you can:

 Environmental public health focuses on the ways the natural and built environments affect human health.
 Specialists in this field identify, evaluate and control exposures to chemical and microbial contaminants in air, water, soil and food to improve health and health equity.

-As a student in Environmental Public Health, you will:
+As a student focusing on Environmental Public Health, you will:

 - Take common core courses introducing foundational concepts and skills, including: risk assessment, management and communication; assessment and management of exposures to environmental hazards; core principles of toxicology; and how to use a One Health approach to address complex challenges.